By Paul Abok, Program Officer – Advocacy and Communications, PAL Network

 A subsequent panel discussion brought together Ministers of Education from Côte d’Ivoire, Malawi, and Zambia, alongside partners such as the World Bank, USAID, GPE, and the Gates Foundation.
 The dialogue underscored the importance of foundational learning data as the cornerstone of effective educational strategies.

 The event culminated in the adoption of an ambitious vision: to eliminate learning poverty in Africa by 2035.
 This commitment was presented in a five-point declaration, emphasizing the importance of political will, resource mobilization, and sustained collaboration.
-The stakes are high, with the World Bank projecting that success in tackling learning poverty could add $6.5 trillion to Africa’s contribution to the global economy by 2030, while failure could result in an estimated $17 trillion in lifetime learning losses across low- and middle-income countries.
+The stakes are high, with the World Bank projecting that success in tackling learning poverty could add about $6.5 trillion to Africa’s contribution to the global economy by 2030, while failure could result in an estimated $17 trillion in lifetime learning losses across low- and middle-income countries.